pavangk7/gcc-2.0-user-documentation/policy-as-code/pac-rules.md

 Remediation steps not available at the moment.

-### GT1.5 Ensure SSM Patch Baselines Have Compliance Levels Configured
+### GT1.5 Ensure SSM patch baselines have compliance levels configured

 Remediation steps not available at the moment.